 EXTRA Credits: Mist Humidifier& Essential Oil Diffuser

-A subdivision of phytotherapy, the aromatherapy uses essential oils in order to strengthen natural resistance and provide a general state of well-being.
+A subdivision of phytotherapy, aromatherapy uses essential oils in order to strengthen natural resistance and provide a general state of well-being.
 Essential oils are wonderful Feng Shui remedies for children, who are especially receptive to their energies.
 Sprayed in the air, they immediately change the room’s energy, creating a balanced environment.

 Of course, aromatherapy is not for everybody- some people cannot tolerate certain fragrances or want to avoid the extra work.
-Plus, in order to benefit from the healing effects, you should use certified, high quality, natural oils and that could mean extra costs.
+Plus, in order to benefit from the healing effects, you should use certified, high-quality, natural oils and that could mean extra costs.
 Still, the option is worth considering!